-This page contains information about connecting Looker to an Apache Hive2 database.
+This page contains information about connecting Looker to Apache Hive.

 Looker is architected to connect to a database server via JDBC.
 In the case of Hive, this is the thrift server (HiveServer2).
 See the Apache documentation for more information.

 By default, this server will listen on port 10000.